-FY 2014 Conservation Stewardship Program
+FY 2015 Conservation Stewardship Program

-The State Conservationist, in consultation with the State Technical Committee and local work groups, will focus program impacts on natural resources that are of specific concern for a State, or the specific geographic areas within a State.
-Applications will be evaluated relative to other applications addressing similar priority resource concerns to facilitate a competitive ranking process among applicants within a State who face similar resource challenges.
+The State Conservationist, in consultation with the State Technical Committee and local work groups, will focus program impacts on natural resources that are of specific concern(s) for a State, or the specific geographic areas within a State.
+Applications will be evaluated relative to other applications addressing priority resource concerns and willingness to take on additional conservation efforts to improve the natural resource.

 Interested land managers and growers can begin the application process by completing the following steps: